-The framework of our work is the differentiation of the planet into its two main reservoirs that are the mantle and the core.
+The context of our work is the differentiation of the planet into its two main reservoirs that are the mantle and the core.
 At that time, about 4.5 billion years ago, elements were partitioned between the two reservoirs depending on their chemical affinity for silicate (lithophile element) or iron (siderophile element).
 Most of the respective compositions of the mantle and the core were established once the differentiation ceased, about a hundred million years after the beginning of accretion.
 However, the abundance of Highly Siderophile Elements (HSEs) in the mantle is at odds with the generally accepted scenario, whereby siderophile elements segregated into the forming core.
 Indeed, they display a chondritic relative abundance in the mantle.
-One possible explanation for the overabundance of HSEs in the Earth's mantle could be that their core-mantle partitioning was affected by the extreme pressure and temperature of the Earth's differentiation, as it is the case for moderately siderophile elements (e.g. nickel, cobalt1).
+One possible explanation for the overabundance of HSEs in the Earth's mantle could be that their core-mantle partitioning was affected by the extreme pressure and temperature of the Earth's differentiation, as it is the case for moderately siderophile elements (e.g. nickel, cobalt).
 This has never been tested experimentally at the accurate conditions of the differentiation, and could potentially change our view of the accretion and differentiation of the planet.

 We aim at measuring low concentrations of HSEs (namely rhenium, iridium, palladium and gold) dissolved in the silicate phase of high pressure and high temperature (HP-HT) runs in equilibrium with a metallic phase.
-Our experimental runs are synthetized at various P and T using laser heated diamond anvil cell technique (LH-DAC, in our lab at Potsdam) in order to decipher these effects on the metal-silicate partitioning of HSEs during Earth's differentiation.
+Our experimental runs are synthetized at various P and T using laser heated diamond anvil cell technique (LH-DAC) in order to decipher these effects on the metal-silicate partitioning of HSEs during Earth's differentiation.
 Extrapolations of previous experiments performed at lower P-T suggest that the chondritic abundance of HSEs in the mantle could be controlled by metal-silicate equilibrium instead of calling for a late delivery of chondritic material.
 We want to directly test this hypothesis at the conditions of core-mantle differentiation (P > 40 GPa and T > 3000 K).
-We expect very low amounts of HSEs in the silicate of our runs (ppm level), and due to the geometry of our samples (FIB lamellae with silicate phases of 2x2x3 microns) the use of nanobeam analyses is mandatory.
-The goal of this first round of measurements was to check our hability to detect the low concentrations of HSEs present in the standard materials and to perform the first few measurements on actual high P-T samples.
+We expect very low amounts of HSEs in the silicate of our runs (ppm level), and due to the geometry of our samples (lamellae with silicate phases of about 2x2x3 microns, see Fig. 1) the use of nanobeam analyses is mandatory.
+During a first session in April 2021, we have established a procedure to efficiently measure diluted HSEs in different standards, and we highlighted the importance of the geometry of the runs in order to obtain satisfactory results.
+These results were recently published.